Mounjaro diet plan: foods to eat and avoid

 Key takeaways

-• An ideal Mounjaro diet plan should focus on nutrient-dense foods, such as fruits, vegetables, whole grains, lean proteins, and healthy fats.
+• A Mounjaro diet focuses on fruits, vegetables, whole grains, lean proteins, and healthy fats.

 Here's what we'll cover